asen/smg/docs/smg-config.md

   notify-fail: ...
   notify-strikes: 5
   alerts:
-   - label: sl1min   # any objects matching the index filter and also matching the sl1min label
+   - label: sl1min   # any objects matching the index filter but also variables having the sl1min label
      alert-warn-gt: 3
      notify-warn: mail-on-warn
      alert-crit-gt: 8